allenai/scispacy/README.md

 doc = nlp("Alterations in the hypocretin receptor 2 and preprohypocretin genes produce narcolepsy in some animals.")
 ```

+#### Note on upgrading
+If you are upgrading `scispacy`, you will need to download the models again, to get the model versions compatible with the version of `scispacy` that you have.
+The link to the model that you download should contain the version number of `scispacy` that you have.

 ## Available Models

 To install a model, click on the link below to download the model, and then run